ch4mpy/spring-addons/webmvc/spring-addons-webmvc-client/README.md

 - `BackChannelLogoutController` a REST controller to handle just the POST requests to `/backchannel_logout` with a logout JWT provided as `application/x-www-form-urlencoded`

 ## Sample usage
-The [resource server & UI](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) uses this starter to configure a Spring Boot application with a client security filter-chain in addition to a resource server one configured with `spring-addons-webmvc-jwt-resource-server` starter.
+The [resource server & UI](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) tutorial uses this starter to configure a Spring Boot application with a client security filter-chain (in addition to a resource server one configured with `spring-addons-webmvc-jwt-resource-server` starter).
 In this sample, the Java web-security configuration is reduced to almost nothing, all the configuration being defined with the following properties:
 ```yaml
 api-host: ${scheme}://localhost:${server.port}
 ui-host: ${api-host}